srinivas1405-iiit/SPE_FINAL_PROJECT/README.md

 - **Continuous Deployment**: Seamless deployment to Kubernetes using Ansible.
 - **Scalability**: Horizontal Pod Autoscaling (HPA) based on CPU load.
 - **Observability**: Centralized logging and visualization with the ELK Stack.
-- **Security**: Infrastructure for secret management using HashiCorp Vault.

 ---